Ecommerce Fulfilment Guide

 3PLs can ship orders out the same day and keep customers in the loop through automated shipping tracking.
 Since supplements have a shorter shelf life, a 3PL can also provide lot numbers for inventory storage to make sure that older products are shipped first, recalled products can be tracked, and no expired products ever get shipped out.

-Fulfiling electronics and technology products such as headphones, heated products, wearable devices, camera equipment, and adapters requires secure storage in fulfilment centres.
+Fulfilling electronics and technology products such as headphones, heated products, wearable devices, camera equipment, and adapters requires secure storage in fulfilment centers.
 Given the more expensive nature of consumer electronics, you must be able to answer questions customers have about their orders.
-A tech-savvy fulfilment company that can accommodate your returns process is key to fulfiling electronics orders.
+A tech-savvy fulfilment company that can accommodate your returns process is key to fulfilling electronics orders.